The Vermont Statutes Online

 (3) If the Commission conducts proceedings under this subsection, it may consolidate them, solely for purposes of creating a common record, with any related proceedings conducted under subdivision (a)(3) of this section.

-(i)(1) No company, as defined in sections 201 and 203 of this title, without approval by the Commission, after giving notice of such investment or filing a copy of that contract with the Commission and the Department at least 30 days prior to the proposed effective date of that contract or investment:
+(i)(1) No company, as defined in sections 201 and 203 of this chapter, without approval by the Commission, after giving notice of such investment or filing a copy of that contract with the Commission and the Department at least 30 days prior to the proposed effective date of that contract or investment:

 (A) may invest in a gas-production facility located outside this State; or